-Improving your hearing skills at home really couldn’t be simpler.
+Improving your hearing skills at home really couldn’t be simpler or more accessible.

 Through the eargym app, you can test your hearing in a matter of minutes.
 This gives you a score against different measures of hearing skills.
 Once you’ve got this information, you’re directed to the games and exercises that will make the biggest difference to your hearing.

-So it really is clear - there’s no better time to start caring for your hearing than now.
+So it's simple really - there’s no better time to start caring for your hearing than now.
 Whether you’re looking to make noticeable improvements to your hearing, or just future-proof your ear health for years to come, eargym can make that happen.